munga114/articles/README.md

 Mungai Mbugua

 ## Description
 This is a news website which keeps the users updated on the current news.
-Data is consumed from the NEWS-API

 ## Project setup instructions
 * Fork the Repo from my github account: https://github.com/Abishag-Maitha/Pendo-News